 IRC (Realtime Chat)

 #copyfreechannel is the more strictly on-topic channel for the Copyfree Initiative, and the channel may be publicly logged.
-This is not a general advice channel; rather, it is for Copyfree Initiative business and discussion of the Copyfree Initiative organization itself, and its policies and plans.
+This is not a general advice channel; rather, it is for Copyfree Initiative business and discussion of the Copyfree Initiative organization itself, the website, and its policies and plans.
+Those who wish to ask questions or otherwise communicate with an official representative of the Copyfree Initiative, or find help with something specific to the Copyfree Initiative or copyfree policy generally, may do so in this channel.

-##copyfreechannel is the general discussion, community channel.
+##copyfreechannel is the community oriented general discussion channel.
 It is not publicly logged by the Copyfree Initiative.
-Members of the Copyfree Initiative staff are typically present if you have questions specifically for them.
+Members of the Copyfree Initiative staff are typically present if you have questions specifically for them, as well as long-time community members.

-You may also want to see the short IRC FAQ.
+You may also want to see the short IRC FAQ, which includes some information about reaching the copyfree community on Libera Chat.

 Mailing List (Community Email Discussion)